ValentineSean/flask-mongo-crud/README.rst

 =================================
 Flask-Mongo-CRUD
 =================================
-Flask-Mongo-CRUD is a Flask extension which generates CRUD endpoints out of the box from defined models.
+flask-mongo-crud is a Flask extension which generates CRUD endpoints out of the box from defined models.

 Features
 ===============